Wint3rmute/tiler/readme.md

 `tiler big` - bigger windows, smaller gaps

-## What works
+## How it works

-Tldr; just watch this
+Tldr; just watch this:

 ![demo gif](./demo.gif)

+In the video, *mod+space* runs `tiler`, *mod+shift+space* runs `tiler big`.

 Currently there are layouts for:

 * 1 window - aligns the window to the center, switches between small and big window size
 * 2 windows - side-by-side, windows are swapped each time you activate Tiler, use `big` option to get bigger windows
-* 3 windows - One big window on the left, 2 smaller windows on the right, moves windows CCW on activation
+* 3 windows - One big window on the left, 2 smaller windows on the right, cycles the windows CCW on activation, so you can decide where you want each window to be.

 ## Installation
 * Clone the repo